The Frog and the Water

 A heartfelt road movie where two lonely human souls find each other.

 The director of this film, inspired by Buddhist philosophy, Thomas Stuber (“In the Aisles”, 2018), is no stranger to the PÖFF audiences.
-His latest film is entirely different from his earlier works, offering the kind of warm humour that we can never have too much of in life.
+His latest film offers the kind of warm humour that we can never have too much of in life.

 Helmut Jänes